bravesoftdz/MicZip/index.md

 You can [add more file formats to MicZip](https://github.com/MichaelAgarkov/MicZip/wiki/Modifying) since it's open-source!

 ## MicZip License
-MicZip is published under the [**BSD 4-Clause License**](https://github.com/MichaelAgarkov/MicZip/blob/main/License.txt) for your freedom to make [your own versions of it](https://github.com/MichaelAgarkov/MicZip/wiki/Modifying) and add support for the file formats you want (including your own ones).
+MicZip is published under the [**BSD 4-Clause License**](https://github.com/MichaelAgarkov/MicZip/blob/main/License.txt) for your freedom to make [your own versions of it](https://github.com/MichaelAgarkov/MicZip/wiki/Modifying) and add support for the file formats you want to add (including your own ones).

 ---
 Copyright (c) 2021, [Michael Agarkov](https://github.com/MichaelAgarkov)